What We Do

 Lobbying for Intellectual Property Rights

 IMRO is keenly aware of the inadequacies in copyright legislation, not only in Ireland but in other countries too.
-It worked closely with the Irish Government on the drafting of the new Copyright and Related Rights Act 2000 which was signed into law by President McAleese in 2000.
-It also works with the European Commission on intellectual property issues and was instrumental in getting the European Commission to lodge its successful complaint against the US Authorities regarding inadequate copyright protection.
+IMRO worked closely with the Irish Government on the drafting of the Copyright and Related Rights Act 2000.
+Most recently it has worked closely with Government, the European Commission, MEPs and policy makers with regard to shaping forthcoming EU copyright regulations to ensure they are fit for purpose in the 21st century in an increasingly important digital environment.

 As you can see, IMRO is not just about collecting royalties.
 It is constantly working to better protect the rights of those whom it represents by promoting awareness about copyright issues, working with government and educating the music-using public.